rickdevera/tenable_immersion_day_labs/LabExercise-03a.md

 ### Tasks

 #### Retrieving Tenable Container Id
 These steps are needed for the lab.
-An alphanumeric string to be used as the ExternalId of the role.
-The Tenable container ID should be used in this parameter.
+An *unique* alphanumeric string is used as the ExternalId of the role.
+The Tenable Container UUID should be used in this parameter.

-  the unique ExternalId is a Cloud Formation parameter
+**Reference:** In Tenable.io, navigate to Settings > License to get your container UUID.
+For more information, see <a href="https://docs.tenable.com/tenableio/Content/Platform/Settings/License/ViewLicenseInformation.htm" target="_blank" rel="nofollow noopener noreferrer"> View Information about Your Tenable.io Instance. </a>

+Follow the steps below

-1. To find the Tenable container ID (**ExternalId**)
+1. To find the Tenable Container UUID (**ExternalId**)

     1. Log in to your Tenable.cs account
     1. Go the the link <a href="https://cloud.tenable.com/tio/app.html#/settings/" target="_blank" rel="nofollow noopener noreferrer">ContainerID.</a>  <p>
     1. Click on the **License** icon
     1. Scroll down to the **Environment Information** container widget.
   d.
 Copy the value of **CONTAINER ID**.
-This value as the  **ExternalId** parameter
+This value as the  **ExternalId** parameter.

 #### Setup IAM Permission